pynetscript/reality/README.md

 # 2nd argument (.json)

-- Create an csv file like this example:
+- Create a csv file like this example:

 ```CSV
 device_type,ip